bjamturley/MedSchoolAtlas/Biochemistry/PDC and KREBS (TCA).md

 # Pyruvate Dehydrogenase Complex (PDC)
-The PDC turns pyruvate into acetyl-CoA, generated from [[Glycolysis and Pentose Phosphate|Glycolysis]], NADH, and CO2.
-It is build from three different enzymes (E1, E2, and E3).
+The PDC turns pyruvate into acetyl-CoA (generated from [[Glycolysis and Pentose Phosphate|Glycolysis]]), NADH, and CO2.
+It is built from three different enzymes (E1, E2, and E3).
 This first step in this process is **irreversible**.

 **Enzymes**
 - ***E1***: Pyruvate dehydrogenase